0xyy/basic-REST-API/README.md

 <p>&nbsp;</p>

-## Install the dependencies and devDependencies and start the server.
+## Install the dependencies and start the server.

 ```sh
 cd restapi